jenkinsci/azure-ad-plugin/README.md

 To use this feature:

-1. click `Azure Active Directory Matrix-based security`
+1. Click `Azure Active Directory Matrix-based security`
-1. search for user in 'Azure User/group to add' and click Add
+1. Search for user in 'Azure User/group to add' and click Add
-1. select the permission(s) in the table
+1. Select the permission(s) in the table
-1. click 'Apply'
+1. Click 'Apply'

 You can still use other authorization strategies such as: